claustromaniac/detect-cloudflare-plus/README.md

 - Uses a **P**age-**A**ction type of icon (that appears in the awesomebar), instead of a toolbar icon.
 - Hides the icon instead of changing its color to grey or green, when appropriate.

-This fork is not listed on AMO, but you can download the signed XPI from [here](https://github.com/claustromaniac/detect-cloudflare-PA/releases) and install it manually.
+This fork is not listed on AMO, but you can download the signed XPI from [here](https://github.com/claustromaniac/detect-cloudflare-PA/releases).